Verona

 Local Transportation

 Verona’s compact size makes it easy to explore on foot.
 The city center is pedestrian-friendly, with most attractions within walking distance.
-If you prefer public transportation, Verona has an efficient bus network that covers the entire city.
-You can purchase tickets at tobacco shops or vending machines located at bus stops.
-Taxis are also readily available and can be hailed on the street or found at designated taxi stands.
+The local bus network is efficient, with tickets available at tobacco shops, vending machines, or via the “ticket bus Verona” app.
+Taxis are also available and can be hailed on the street or found at designated stands.

-• Verona is a city with over 2,000 years of history.
+• Verona has a history spanning over 2,000 years.

-• The Arena di Verona is a well-preserved Roman amphitheater that hosts opera performances.
+• The Arena di Verona is a Roman amphitheater still used for opera performances.

-• Piazza delle Erbe is a vibrant square with markets and Renaissance architecture.
+• Piazza delle Erbe is a lively square with markets and Renaissance architecture.

-• “Risotto all’Amarone” is a local specialty dish unique to Verona.
+• “Risotto all’Amarone” is a local specialty dish.

-• Valpolicella wine is produced in the nearby vineyards.
+• Valpolicella wine is produced in nearby vineyards.

 • Verona Villafranca Airport is the main airport serving the city.